 What are we hoping to achieve?

 Understanding the extent and impact of the development starts on the ground and with the people who live there.
-We will be engaging with as many individuals as possible; from the politicians, business leaders and strategists visualising these projects, to the workers bringing them to fruition and the real people whose lives are being affected by them.
+We hope to engage with as many individuals as possible; from the politicians, business leaders and strategists visualising these projects, to the workers bringing them to fruition and the real people whose lives are being affected by them.

 The hubs which we are visiting lie within the “Economic Belt”, one of the key pillars of China’s multifaceted BRI.
 The Economic Belt is expansive so our route will trace the New Eurasian Land Bridge Economic Corridor and the China-Central Asia-West Asia Economic Corridor in Asia, taking us to growing centres such as Terespol Municipality, Aktau and Lanzhou New Area.